Formalizing Poisson-Boltzmann Theory for Field-Tunable Nanofluidic Devices: Conclusions and outlooks

 \section{Conclusions and outlooks}

 Based on the regime classification of the confined-EDL problem, a formal framework for field-tunable nanofluidic transport is established.
-By linking ionic conductivity $G$ to voltage $\Phi_\mathrm{g}$ via EDL parameters ($\gamma$,$\chi$), ionic transistor behaviors are accurately and extensively studied (summarized in Table.~\ref{tab:Table_2}), and two fundamental thermodynamic limits are discovered for electrostatic modulation.
+By linking ionic conductivity $G$ to voltage $\Phi_\mathrm{g}$ via EDL parameters ($\gamma$,$\chi$), ionic transistor behaviors are accurately and extensively studied, and the fundamental thermodynamic limit is discovered for electrostatic modulation.

 These findings deepen the understanding of ion transport under nanoconfinement and provide direct guidance for experimental optimization of nanofluidic devices.
+Using eqs. (\ref{eq_SS_apporx}) and (\ref{eq_OOR_apporx}), and selecting appropriate device parameters ($\gamma$, $\overline{\Sigma}_{\mathrm{a},0}$ and $\eta_{\mathrm{g}}$), the field-tunable devices with expected performances (SS, OOR and polarity) can be designed in prior.
 Moreover, these results can serve as a mean-field benchmark, against which beyond-mean-field phenomena can be confirmed, when entering the sub-1 nm realm \cite{049,050,051,052}.

-This framework $G(\mathcal{F})$ can naturally be generalized to consider other types of stimuli (e.g., mechanical \cite{048}).
-It is also extensible with more sophisticated physical effects, including hydrodynamic slippage, geometric curvature enhancement (SM, section 2) and even ion-ion correlations in the $n_\mathrm{E}$ regime.
-Hence, being accurate, generalizable and extensible, this work shall apply to a wide scope.
+Starting with the minimal setting in eq. (\ref{eq_conductivity}), we successfully extend the framework with more sophisticated physical effects, including hydrodynamic enhancement, geometric curvature enhancement and size effect in the $n_\mathrm{E}$ regime.
+Furthermore, this framework $G(\mathcal{F})$ can naturally be generalized to consider other types of stimuli (e.g., mechanical \cite{048}).
+Hence, being accurate, extensible and generalizable, this work shall apply to a wide scope.